mfoley02/gen_proj/README.md

 Used a provided classifier specific to the 16s coding region to assign taxonomic information (silva138_AB_V4_classifier.qza).

 #### feature-table summarize
 Converted the generated feature table from .qza to .qzv file format so that it could be visualized using QIIME2.
+The output .qzv file displayed barplots summarizing data regarding the frequency per sample and frequency per feature.
+(Fig. 2)

 #### feature-table filter-samples
 Generated a filtered feature table using the initial feature table and metadata as input data.

 #### taxa barplot
-Generated barplot as a means of visualizing taxonomy.
+Used the filtered feature data to generate a barplot as a means of visualizing taxonomy.
 Verified that sample identity was 100% bacteria.

 ### Diversity Analysis and Phylogenetic Placement of ASVs

 #### phylogeny align-to-tree-mafft-fasttree
-explain
+Generated a rooted phylogenetic tree as a .qza file from aligned sequences using MAFFT for alignment and FastTree for tree inference.

 #### diversity core-metrics-phylogenetic
-explain
+Used the filtered feature data, rooted phylogenetic tree, and metadata to compute diversity metrics and generate diversity analyses.
+Used the Emperor tool to visualize data (including Bray Curtis dissimilarity, Jaccard dissimilarity, and weighted/unweighted UniFrac).

 #### feature-table relative-frequency
 explain